psrenergy/psrio-docs/dashboard.md

 The basic workflow in PSRIO to create a dashboard is:

-1. Load the collections and data
+1. Load the collections and the data
-2. Make the processing
+2. Aggregate or process the data
 3. Create the chart and push the data
 4. Create the dashboard and push the chart
 5. Save the dashboard